pythonlover02/Proton-Sarek/README.md

 - Thats all, enjoy *:)*

 ## Credits:
-This project also uses many 3rd party code and patches, i just do little patches so everything works well with an older DXVK, go support them, they are the ones that do the heavy work
+This project also uses many 3rd party code and patches, i just do little patches so everything works well, go support them, they are the ones that do the heavy work

 ### Valve:
 https://github.com/ValveSoftware/Proton && https://github.com/ValveSoftware/wine